-It is possible to measure certain properties of code, and on the one hand, correlate them with project factors known to have economic merit and on the other, with programmer-pleasing practices.
 This session surveys emerging evidence that we can measure the effect of the technical practices of Agile development, and explores what we might be able to do about it to our benefit.

-This session addresses abstract notion of simplicity, looks at why it is critical in modern UI design and answers questions: Why does simplicity matter?
-Is there a meaningful definition of simplicity?
-Why do design processes and good intentions undermine simplicity?
-What processes and techniques can software developers use to achieve simplicity?
+This session addresses the abstract notion of 'simplicity', why it is critical in modern UI design, and answers questions, like "Why do design processes and good intentions undermine simplicity?"

-In this presentation recorded at QCon London 2008, David Harper and Dominique Delarue present the Market Risk System used by BNP to retrieve, store and analyze risk data for all trading activities of their bank.
+David Harper and Dominique Delarue present the Market Risk System used by BNP to retrieve, store and analyze risk data for all trading activities of their bank.

-It is rare to come across a team that are following an agile software method such as Scrum or XP by the book.
-Most teams create their own "mashup" of agile practices to suit their unique situation.
 This talk highlights what's on offer in the different agile methods, where different agile practices add value and how to go about blending them into your current approach.

 In this video recorded during QCon London 2008, Pete Goodliffe presents two Linux-based audio products with a complete different outcome, software design making the difference.